j-pride/manual/manual.md

 ## Update

 Updating a record is performed by calling the update() method of the adapter resp. the hybrid entity.
-All fields returned from the adapter's getKeyFields() method are used to identify the record and all other fields are updated.
+All fields listed in the record descriptor's key() method call are used to identify the record, and all other fields are updated.
 The code

 ```
 Customer paddy = new Customer(57);